What We Collect

 Beginning in the 1980s, OHRO expanded its collecting approach to include activist histories of the New Left, civil rights, and peace movements, as well as community history.
 With a new sensitivity to the social construction of memory, our biographical interviews focused on illuminating social, political, and cultural history through the telling of a life story.

 In the early 2000s, Columbia’s Center for Oral History’s research (CCOHR) team joined the Interdisciplinary Center for Innovative Theory and Empirics (INCITE) to focus its efforts on leadership in oral history methodology and educating the next generation of oral history students and scholars through its master’s degree program.
-Most recent CCOHR created oral history projects are housed in the Oral History Archives at Columbia.
+In 2018, the archives formally became the Oral History Archives at Columbia (OHAC) to draw greater attention to our core function: preserving and making accessible oral history materials.
+Most recent CCOHR created oral history projects are accessible through OHAC.

-Please contact Curator of the Columbia Center for Oral History Archives Kimberly Springer.
+Please contact Curator of the Oral History Archives at Columbia Kimberly Springer.

 The guiding principle of RBML’s performing arts collections was established by writer and educator Brander Matthews and his Dramatic Museum and Library, who set out to collect material that documented the business of the theater, rather than to simply collect texts.
 Major archival acquisitions document all aspects of the creative process and performance.
 For example, the Joseph Urban archive includes a wide range of materials specific to actual productions, from preliminary set designs to finished set models, photographs, and playbills.
 Material added to the theater holdings should inform the researcher about the living theater, such as printed texts marked as prompt copies.